Hilda Ranscombe: Ice hockey career

 Ranscombe became a standout right winger for the Preston Rivulettes due to her speed and stick handling abilities.
 She served as the Rivulettes team's captain for all ten seasons, and was credited as being the "heart and soul of the team".
 Teammate Ruth Dagel said that "Hilda took me under her wing, showing me some of the finer skills and how to be a professional both on and off the ice.
 She was our captain, and patiently and enthusiastically shared her knowledge and love of the sport".
 Ranscombe declined the spotlight for herself and said that "the whole team was the most valuable player".

 Ranscombe was a high-scoring player, but no official statistics were kept.
 During a practice at the Galt Arena Gardens, she scored on Terry Sawchuk by luring him out of the net.
 She and her sister Nellie received offers to play in Montreal, but declined to stay in Preston.
 In 1938, Bobbie Rosenfeld nominated Ranscombe for the Norman Craig Memorial trophy awarded to the most outstanding female athlete in Ontario, and described Ranscombe as a "natural and gifted player", who "looks invincible with puck and stick".
 Ranscombe was also a finalist for the Lou Marsh Trophy on two occasions, as Canada’s Athlete of the Year.

 During the ten years in which Ranscombe was the Preston captain, the Rivulettes played approximately 350 games, with only two losses and three ties.
 The team won the Ladies Ontario Hockey Association championship ten consecutive times from 1931 to 1940, and then won five Eastern Canadian titles, and four national championships.
 The team disbanded due to the onset of World War II, and cancelled a planned playing tour of Europe.
 After her playing days, Ranscombe remained involved in hockey as a coach.

 Honours

 Ranscombe was inducted into the Cambridge Sports Hall of Fame in 1997 as a member of the Preston Rivulettes.
 In May 1998, she was inducted into the same hall as an individual athlete, and the Cambridge Sports Hall of Fame posthumously named Ranscombe its female athlete of the 20th century, in 1999.
-She was inducted into Canada's Sports Hall of Fame in 2015.
+She was inducted into Canada's Sports Hall of Fame as an individual in 2015, and inducted again as a member of the Preston Rivulettes in 2022.
 Ranscombe was also inducted into the Waterloo Region Hall of Fame as both an individual athlete, and as a member of the Rivulettes.